raf555/kbbi-api/README.md

 The dictionary is mirrored from [Official KBBI Application][] `v1.0.0` with some hand-edited data and customly decoded for author's requirement.

-Notable changes: html tagged string is converted to its respective unicode character.

-> [!NOTE]
-> You might encounter some lemmas that are having different information from the official KBBI website (or even missing).
-I tend to use the official site as the source of truth, so in case you find some, please make a new issue, I'll try to get it fixed ASAP.

 The dictionary used by the server will be updated as soon as new version of the application is released.

-### Copyright and Data Ownership

-> [!WARNING]
-> All data in this dictionary is fully owned by **Badan Pengembangan dan Pembinaan Bahasa, Kementerian Pendidikan, Kebudayaan, Riset, dan Teknologi Republik Indonesia**.
->
-> The commercial use of this dataset is strictly prohibited and subject to legal provisions under: **Indonesian Law No. 28 of 2014 on Copyright**.
->
-> The accompanying code is licensed separately and is not subject to the same restrictions as the dictionary data.
-The code is provided under MIT License, allowing its use, modification, and distribution according to the terms of that license.

 ## Issues